Historic Preservation Plan Project

 Looking ahead...

-To help do our part in providing a welcoming experience to all who visit during the 250th anniversary of the Battle of Concord in 2025, we anticipated the need to update survey work on pre-1775 structures to reflect a more complete American story.
-The Town and Historical Commission submitted the following grant application, now being considered by the Concord Community Preservation Committee.
+To help do our part in providing a welcoming experience to all who visit during Concord250, we anticipated the need to update survey work on pre-1775 structures to reflect a more complete American story.
+The Town and Historical Commission submitted the following grant application, which received Community Preservation Act funding.

 Survey of Reported Pre-1775 Concord Structures